 Henry and Bessie Smith purchased the property in 1922 and turned it into a boarding house, with 7 guest rooms and Bessie’s home-cooked meals served up on the long communal tables that remain today.

 My first family-style meal at the Smith House Restaurant was for my cousin’s wedding rehearsal dinner back in 2009.

 I was blown away by the succulent Fried Chicken and Pot Roast, while the flavorful Fried Okra, Collard Greens, and Cornbread brought back warm memories of my Appalachian Granny’s home cooking.

-They no longer offer refills today due to COVID concerns, but everything else about the Smith House Restaurant remains virtually unchanged.
+They no longer offer refills due to COVID concerns, but everything else about the beloved restaurant remains virtually unchanged.

 It is inarguably among the very best places to eat in Dahlonega GA! –by Bret Love; all photos by Bret Love & Mary Gabbett except lead pic of Montaluce Restaurant, via Explore Georgia